5 steps to building a positive school culture

 Imagine walking into a school where you’re greeted with the smiling faces of students and teachers.
 Teachers are excited to begin their day and students look forward to learning and developing themselves.
 Every lecture is engaging and brings a little more joy to everyone participating.
 Such is a positive school culture.

 What is a positive school culture?

 Positive school culture is inclusive, student-focused, and open to learning.
 Both students and teachers like to go beyond themselves enabling high student engagement.Transformations endure, staff morale strengthens, and student learning rises in a positive school culture. ☀️ Begin building it in your school with these 5 easy steps!Click To Tweet

 While positive school culture builds growth, toxic school culture can be draining and devoid of motivation.
-A toxic school culture has teachers with fixed mindsets who view students as the problem rather than the purpose.
-While they may offer comedic relief on screen, such a culture can be problematic for society.
+A toxic school culture lacks honest dialogue, accountability, and collaboration, and views students as the problem rather than the purpose.

 With an investment of time and intentional effort, any culture can be nurtured into a positive school culture.
 Here are 5 meaningful steps:

 I once had an exuberant and positive Area Superintendent whose best advice towards improvement was: “Relationships, relationships, relationships.”
 With a whole lot more experience now, it’s clear that relationships are indeed the foundation of a school culture that breeds caring.
 When staff and students feel gratified and valued, they are likely to work harder and enjoy their work.

 Positivity is contagious!
 Every action creates a ripple effect replicating the nature of the action for all the people observing it– colleagues, leaders, or students.
 With that level of influence, it is a responsibility to model positive and motivating behavior and thoughts.
 Disengage with negative mindsets and seek to find the good in people and situations.
 You’ll notice an almost immediate improvement in your environment!